This post may contain affiliate links. Click here to see what that means.

 - Plan healthy snacks between meals.
 If you feel shaky, weak or dizzy, immediately have an in-between meal snack.
 This is a hypoglycemic state, and it's not healthy.
 Some people never feel shaky; instead they feel h'angry (hungry and angry at the same time).
 As your blood sugar becomes more stable, you will slowly be able to extend your time between meals, but it's absolutely fine to have healthy snacks between meals as you need them.
 Choose something sugar-free with both protein and fat.
 Here are some good choices:

 - Meal plan to prevent cravings.
 Save your fruit and starch for later in the day.
 If you have them at breakfast, they can set off day-long cravings.
-A high protein breakfast with non-starchy vegetables is ideal.
+A high protein breakfast with non-starchy vegetables and a healthy fat is ideal.

 - Drink a cup of bone broth daily.
 I’m hungrier when I give up this daily habit.
 It seems to fill a nutritional need not met by other foods, and when I skip it, my body sends signals to eat until it receives those nutrients again.